Climate & the Future of Food:

 – Encourage participants to identify ways the communities can address shared concerns, join forces, and align on key messages, building momentum around tipping points for systems transformation.

-The Dialogue aims to connect policymakers and non-Party actors from the climate community with food systems leaders and innovators.
+The Dialogues aim to connect policymakers and non-Party actors from the climate community with food systems leaders and innovators.
 Representatives from philanthropy, universities and researchers, grassroots movements, the private sector, investors, farmers and food systems workers, Indigenous peoples, governments, and policymakers, including city leaders, are encouraged to sign up and will also be invited by the hosts.

 Confirmed speakers [more to be announced]